RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

    :feedback_b: It has not been disproven that the 3n+1 sequence will terminate for all values of n.
 In other words, there might be some value for n such that this sequence does not terminate.
 We just have not found it yet.
    :feedback_c: That this sequence terminates for all values of n has not been proven or disproven so no one knows whether the while loop will always terminate or not.

    Consider the code that prints the 3n+1 sequence in ActiveCode box 6.
-Will the while loop in this code always terminate for any value of n?
+Will the while loop in this code always terminate for any positive integer value of n?